chetanbg1/cbg-microservice/README.md

 Session factory - used to retrieve session objects for database operations, can cache it and reuse it , one sessionfactory object per databse connection
-Session - used for connecting application with persistant store like hibernate framework used to get phtsical connection with database provide curd operation
+Session - used for connecting application with persistant store like hibernate framework used to get physical connection with database provide curd operation
 Transaction - this is specific single / automic units of work